GingerKiwi/gingerkiwi-blog-2023/src/blog/2022-11-07-introducing-bitesized-accessibility.md

 ---
-title: >
+title: |
   Introducing Bitesize Accessibility: A New A11y Series for Developers, UX Designers, and Content Creators
 date: 2022-11-07
-tags: ["post", "featured", "a11y"]
+tags:
+  - post
+  - a11y
-image: '/assets/blog/seth-kane-oyZalm8fvS4-unsplash.jpg'
+image: /assets/blog/seth-kane-oyZalm8fvS4-unsplash.jpg
-imageAlt: 'man wearing bicycle helmet in a bright green, 3 wheeled racing wheelchair going fast.
+imageAlt: man wearing bicycle helmet in a bright green, 3 wheeled racing wheelchair going fast.
 The background of the photo is blurred.
 Stickers on the wheelchair say 248 and Masterson.
-Photo taken during the 2017 Chicago Marathon'
+Photo taken during the 2017 Chicago Marathon
-imageCaption: 'ADD CAPTION'
+imageCaption: ADD CAPTION
 description: Welcome to my regular article series  "Bitesize Accessibility" that provides developers with quick and hopefully entertaining information on accessibility!
 Accessibility doesn't have to be time consuming, or complex.
 Learning a little every few weeks, and spending even 5 minutes every hour or two while coding can have huge payoffs.
 ---